h3nock/ai-deep-dive/web/content/build-chatgpt/03-embeddings/challenges/04-analogy-solver/description.md

 visibleTestCases: 2
 ---

-This challenge proves that we can perform **algebra on meaning**.

-We want to solve analogies like: _"Man is to King as Woman is to...?"_
+Solve analogies like _"Man is to King as Woman is to...?"_ using vector arithmetic:

-Mathematically, this becomes:

 $$Target = Vector(King) - Vector(Man) + Vector(Woman)$$

-The answer is the word whose vector is closest to the Target.

-**Your Task:**

-1. Retrieve the vectors for `word_a`, `word_b`, and `word_c` from the vocab.
-2. Compute the `Target` vector: $A - B + C$ (element-wise arithmetic).
-3. Find the word in `vocab` with the **highest Cosine Similarity** to the Target.
-4. Exclude the three input words from consideration.
+Compute `Target = word_a - word_b + word_c` (element-wise), then find the word in `vocab` with the highest cosine similarity to Target.
+Exclude the input words from consideration.
-5. Return the winning word.

 _Hint: You'll need to implement (or reuse) cosine similarity logic._